zackattack01/algorithms_notes/stanford_algos_course1/asymptotic_analysis.md

 ## Big-Oh Notation

-- For a function given n, as n grows it is bounded above a constant multiple of this function
+- For a function given n, as n grows it is bounded above by a constant multiple of this function

 - Way of talking about the bounds of an algorithm dropping leading constants and lower-order factors